 "Shirai… Kuroko?"
 Although Index had known this girl only as a passing acquaintance, Shirai's distinctive look and Index's innate ability of perfect memory retention allowed for easy identification.
 As Index was examining Shirai's condition, Kyuubey leaped from her hand and calmly walked toward the site of the incident.
 Through a freshly-made hole where the front window was, Index could see the form of another girl.

 Unlike with Shirai Kuroko, Index had never seen either this other girl or any identifiers within her clothing before.
 This other girl wore her jet-black hair long and unbound, allowing it to reach down to her waist and flap freely in the wind.
 At the base of her head, she wore a pink headband.
 Her eyes boasted a deep, mesmerizing shade of violet.
-For clothing, she wore a one-piece shirt-and-skirt combination held together at the nape of her neck with a bow, which, along with the color of the skirt, matched well with the color of her eyes.
+For clothing, she wore a two-piece shirt-and-skirt combination held together at the nape of her neck with a bow, which, along with the color of the skirt, matched well with the color of her eyes.
 Beneath the skirt was a black pair of pantyhose with an argyle pattern at the sides of the legs.
-On her left arm rested a gray artifact which resembled a shield, except that the center of it and two nodes on each side were hollowed out.
+On her left arm rested a grey artifact which resembled a shield, except that the center of it and two nodes on each side were hollowed out.

 All in all, Index thought for a second that this girl, who looked no older than middle school aged, reminded her of Magical Powered Kanamin.
 The outfit was certainly stylized.
 However, there was nothing magical about the shiny, metallic device that she carried in her right hand, with the deadly end pointed in Index's and Shirai's direction.

 It was a gun.